-Melanoma is the deadliest type of skin cancer.
-It is one of the most preventable cancers.
+Melanoma is the deadliest type of skin cancer, yet it is also one of the most preventable cancers.
 The Canadian Cancer Society has released updated sun safety recommendations that are also excellent for expatriates, especially those in warm and sunny climates.

 Skin Cancer Prevention Recommendations for Expats